imrhalkova/VirtualGarden/user_documentation.md

 ### The garden

 After creating a new game or loading a saved one the user sees a screen with the flower garden.
-A possible look of the garden after playing a bit:
+A possible look of the garden after playing a few in game days:
 <img width="2551" height="1315" alt="Screenshot 2025-09-26 224631" src="https://github.com/user-attachments/assets/0533ab95-6488-468d-a419-ea3aebc3f790" />

 On the right top side there are two buttons.
 The button 'menu' will bring the player into the game menu where the player can save or exit the game.
-The 'flower catalogue' button will bring it user to the flower catalogue which contains information about flower types in the game which the user needs to take care of the flowers.
+The 'flower catalogue' button will bring the user to the flower catalogue which contains information about all flower types in the game which the user needs to take care of the flowers.

 Bellow that there is a blue box containing the amount of money the player has and the number of the current day.